“…it is our aim to continue sharing our passion about painting as widely as possible.”

 Membership

-Our committee is made up of members of CBP, nominated and voted for by our members.
+CBP is steered by a committee comprising members of CBP, nominated and elected by its members.

 Phil Illingworth